reflectoring/reflectoring.github.io/_posts/2020-07-22-spring-boot-kafka.md

     ConcurrentKafkaListenerContainerFactory<String, String> factory =
       new ConcurrentKafkaListenerContainerFactory<>();
     factory.setConsumerFactory(consumerFactory());
-    factory.setRecordFilterStrategy(record -> record.value().contains("ignored"));
+    factory.setRecordFilterStrategy(record ->
+      record.value().contains("ignored"));
     return factory;
   }
 }
 ```

 Spring wraps the listener with a `FilteringMessageListenerAdapter`.
-It takes an implementation of `RecordFilterStrategy` in which we implement the filter method and the messages which won't match get discarded before reaching the listener.
+It takes an implementation of `RecordFilterStrategy` in which we implement the filter method. **Messages that match the filter will be discarded before reaching the listener.**

 In the above example, we have added a filter to discard the messages which contain the word "ignored".